Jira Forge Walkthrough

 - To

 - Choose a filter to narrow down the selection of customizations.
-In this case, we will use the Name filter.
+Use the Name filter.
 Click the "Lookup" button.

 -

 Select a customization to attach by ticking the checkbox beside the name.
-Once ticked, click the "Add Customizations" button at the bottom part of the modal.
+After ticking it, click the "Add Customizations" button at the bottom part of the modal.

 - Below shows a flag with a message that the action is in progress.